Teplitsa/Leyka/README.txt

 == Changelog ==

 = 2.1.1 =
-* Fix: Permalink problem after activation on some intalls
+* Fix: Permalink problem after activation on some installs

 = 2.1 =
 * New: Added support for Static text as a payment method.